carimura/vista/README.md

 - Add the function count stuff to the publish function
 - Add video stream as source for detect-plates, not just the flickr scraper
 - lots of dependencies still.
 Could eliminate Flickr by pulling straight from Google images?
+- if BMC has anything S3-compat, could use that as well to avoid Minio

 Other ideas: Feel free to create GitHub issues or contact Chad